 - Please go here for detailed directions and maps.

-- We offer self-catering accommodation at reasonable prices in the modern, solar-powered Sunflower Cottage (2 bedrooms, sleeps 4) and in Old Cottage - a restored labourer’s house that sleeps eight.
-(It has two bedrooms with double beds, one bedroom with two single beds, and a two-person sleeper couch in the lounge.)
+- We offer self-catering accommodation at reasonable prices in the modern, solar-powered Sunflower Cottage (2 bedrooms, sleeps 4) and in Old Cottage - a restored labourer’s house that sleeps eight- to ten people.
+(It has two bedrooms with double beds - one bedroom has a cot, and both have en suite bathrooms; one bedroom with four single beds; and a two-person sleeper couch in the lounge.)

 - We also have extra beds available - so we can jiggle and juggle to accommodate larger groups of friends, or families with loads of kids.